rapidez/rapidez/README.md

 If you do not have a Magento 2 installation yet, you want to test Rapidez or like to develop with a fresh Magento 2 installation you can use a Magento 2 and Elasticsearch installation in a Docker container.

+- Make sure Docker can use at least 4GB of memory
 - `docker-compose up -d`
 - `docker exec magento ./change-base-url http://localhost:1234/`
 - `docker exec magento ./install-sample-data`